 Most cases involve transient microscopic hematuria that is self-limited and idiopathic.
 Transient microscopic hematuria is particularly common in children, present in up to 5% of their urine samples.
-There are numerous specific causes (see Table 2: Symptoms of Genitourinary Disorders: Some Common Specific Causes of Hematuria).
+There are numerous specific causes (see Table 2: Some Common Specific Causes of Hematuria).

 The most common specific causes differ somewhat by age, but overall the most common are

 Glomerular disorders can be a cause at all ages.
-Glomerular disorders may represent a primary renal disorder (acquired or hereditary) or be secondary to many causes, including infections (eg, group A β-hemolytic streptococcal infection), connective tissue disorders (eg, SLE at all ages, Henoch-Schönlein purpura [HSP] in children), and blood disorders (eg, mixed cryoglobulinemia, serum sickness).
+Glomerular disorders may represent a primary renal disorder (acquired or hereditary) or be secondary to many causes, including infections (eg, group A β-hemolytic streptococcal infection), connective tissue disorders (eg, SLE at all ages, immunoglobulin A–associated vasculitis [Henoch-Schönlein purpura] in children), and blood disorders (eg, mixed cryoglobulinemia, serum sickness).
 Worldwide, IgA nephropathy is the most common form of glomerulonephritis.

 History of present illness includes duration of hematuria and any previous episodes.
 Urinary obstructive symptoms (eg, incomplete emptying, nocturia, difficulty starting or stopping) and irritative symptoms (eg, irritation, urgency, frequency, dysuria) should be noted.
 Patients should be asked about the presence of pain and its location and severity and whether they have vigorously exercised.

 Past medical history should include questions about any recent infections, particularly a sore throat that may indicate a group A ß-hemolytic streptococcal infection.
 Conditions known to cause urinary tract bleeding (particularly kidney calculi, sickle cell disease or trait, and glomerular disorders) should be sought.
 Also, conditions that predispose to a glomerular disorder, such as a connective tissue disorder (particularly SLE and RA), endocarditis, shunt infections, and abdominal abscesses, should be identified.
 Risk factors for GU cancer should be identified, including smoking (the most significant), drugs (eg, cyclophosphamide, phenacetin), and exposure to industrial chemicals (eg, nitrates, nitrilotriacetate, nitrites, trichloroethylene).

 Family history should identify relatives with known polycystic kidney disease, a glomerular disorder, or GU cancer.
 Patients should be asked about travel to areas where schistosomiasis is endemic, and TB risk factors should be assessed.
-Drug history should note use of anticoagulants or antiplatelet drugs (although anticoagulation itself does not cause hematuria).
+Drug history should note use of anticoagulants, antiplatelet drugs (although controlled anticoagulation itself does not cause hematuria), and heavy analgesic use.